aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/stroke/endarrowtype/_index.md

 ---
 title: Stroke.EndArrowType
 second_title: Aspose.Words for .NET API Reference
-description: Defines the arrowhead for the end of a stroke.
+description: Defines the arrowhead for the end of a stroke in C#
 type: docs
 weight: 60
 url: /net/aspose.words.drawing/stroke/endarrowtype/